ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 - Add a short summary in your own words.
 - Add a note explaining why you found a highlight interesting, insightful, or funny.
-- Point out the stuff you didn't like, don’t agree with, don’t understand, or find incorrect.
+- Point out the stuff you didn’t like, don’t agree with, don’t understand, or find incorrect.
 - Add references (or links) to other books and ideas you were reminded of.

 And keep it simple!!

-- **Bonus points** if you're able to write your notes and summaries using very simple words.
+- **Bonus points** if you’re able to write your notes and summaries using very simple words.
 - **Extra bonus points** if you can write those being concise, yet complete.

 In short, **if you can’t explain it simply, you simply don’t understand it**.

-The end result is that you'll have a great document containing everything that you found interesting or relevant from the book, and if you come back to your notes every now and then, you'll never forget what you've read ever again (spaced repetition). 🧠
+The end result is that you’ll have a great document containing everything that you found interesting or relevant from the book, and if you come back to your notes every now and then, you’ll never forget what you’ve read ever again (spaced repetition). 🧠

 ## How I Read IRL

-If you want a real world example, here's how I do it:
+If you want a real world example, here’s how I do it:

 1. **Read**.
 I like to read on the Kindle app on my iPad mini.
 And I mostly read in the morning.
 For some 15-30 minutes.
 And I try to do this daily.
 I also usually use Kindle + Audible simultaneously (yes, I buy both if both are available, reading and listening at the same time helps me focus).
 2. **Highlight**.
 While reading, if anything interesting comes up, I’ll highlight it.
 If needed, I’ll add a quick note or comment (Kindle makes this easy) of why I found it interesting, any other ideas that come to mind, or why I disagree.
 Then, I continue reading.
 3. **Copy & Write**.
-When I finish the book, I'll eventually take about an hour to review the highlights on Kindle, I’ll copy them to Notion and add them to the physical book using post-its as well.
+When I finish the book, I’ll eventually take about an hour to review the highlights on Kindle, I’ll copy them to Notion and add them to the physical book using post-its as well.
 In Notion I’ll make like a short summary and review, and sometimes (not always) I’ll add some more notes or commentary to tie everything together.
 4. **Review**.
 Every now and then I’ll go back to the notes in Notion and quickly review them.
 Or simply pick out a book in my library and speed-read it by looking for the highlights.

 Of course, this is all very personal.
 This works for me, and might not for you.
 Perhaps you read at a different time of day, or use different tools.
 That’s fine.
 The system is flexible to accommodate all of us (all of our tools and all of our reading preferences).

 Just make sure to take the time to read, add your markings, collect them, and write your notes.
-You'll be all the wiser for doing so.
+You’ll be all the wiser for doing so.

 But never forget: